notahacker8/RobloxCheats/README.md

   - <b>RobloxCheats</b> is the actual executable to run after libESP.dylib is injected into Roblox
  - Run <b>find_object_offsets()</b> and <b>find_function_offsets()</b> in https://www.roblox.com/games/5332389196/Hack-Tests to update the offsets.
 (You will not need to inject libESP.dylib for this)
  - Compile libESP for the architecture of Roblox
+ - Change the file paths at the top of main.m for YOUR machine.

 ## Images